 If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice.
 In the event of a life-threatening emergency, call 9-1-1.
 For more information, please click here to visit the Centers for Disease Control and Prevention’s website.

 Residents can call 1-(833)-426-6411 for inquiries related to novel coronavirus (COVID-19) in Orange County, California.
 The hotline provides resources specific to the Orange County COVID-19 response and can connect callers to the following county agencies:

 Residents who have questions about COVID-19 can contact the Orange County COVID-19 Hotline at any time, but individual hotline hours will vary.

 The Orange County Health Care Agency website at www.ochealthinfo.com/novelcoronavirus has information that is regularly updated regarding the status of COVID-19 in Orange County.

-The State of California has launched a COVID-19 website (covid19.ca.gov).
-Among other resources, the State’s website includes important information regarding unemployment, disability benefits, paid sick leave, workers’ compensation, taxes, and small business assistance.
+The State of California’s COVID-19 website (covid19.ca.gov) includes important information regarding unemployment, disability benefits, paid sick leave, workers’ compensation, taxes, and small business assistance.